High Altitude Conversions

 LIQUID CONVERSIONS BY ELEVATION

-Hydration in Thin Air
+Hydration in Mountain Air

 This chart details how much extra water, milk, or juice to add to keep your bakes moist.
-Typically, at $5,000\text{ feet}$, you might add an extra 1 to 2 tablespoons of liquid per cup, and even more as you go higher.
+Typically, at 3.500 feet, you might add an extra 1 to 2 tablespoons of liquid per cup, and even more as you go higher.
 This extra moisture serves two purposes: it compensates for the liquid lost to the air during mixing and baking, and it provides the extra steam needed to help the dough "stretch" without tearing.
 Furthermore, since sugar becomes more concentrated as liquid evaporates, the extra hydration prevents your treats from becoming overly sweet or gummy.

 TEMPERATURE AND INGREDIENT ADJUSTMENTS BY ELEVATION

-Optimizing Quick Breads, Yeast Breads, Cakes, and Cookies
+Quick Breads, Yeast Breads, Cakes, and Cookies

 COOKING CONVERSIONS